 We've put them in order that we most often check them.
 Doing this gets you into the contract faster to understand what the contract's all about.

 You should be flipping back and forth through the contract as you read.
-From the definitions, to important clauses in the contract, and the schedules.
+From the definitions, to important clauses in the contract, to the schedules, and back again.

 Choice of law: Which law?

-A choice of law clause fixes the system of law which is going to be used to decide the rights under the contract.
+A choice of law clause (aka a "governing law clause" and "applicable law clause") fixes the system of law which is going to be used to decide the rights under the contract.
 Each country has its own system of law.

 Even in the UK, the laws of England and Wales, Scotland and Northern Ireland are different.